-Please note that a majority of Council members (5 or more) working on a petition or other request could constitute a public meeting, even if done electronically.
+Please note that a majority of Council members working on a petition or other request could constitute a public meeting, even if done electronically.
 Council members should consult with the Town Attorney if they have any questions about how to properly collaborate outside of a scheduled meeting.